 In this recipe, rice is replaced with oats.
 Either bisi bele bath powder or sambar powder can be used to suit your liking.
 I have made this the same way a traditional karnataka style bisi bele bath is made but used fresh sambar powder which i shared below.

-Step by step photos to make sambar oats recipe
+How to make sambar oats

 1. Wash ¼ cup toor dal few times and pressure cook for 1 whistle if cooking directly.
 If placing dal in a bowl and then in a large cooker, pressure cook for 3 whistles.
 While the dal cooks you can dry roast ingredients for sambar powder.
 Cool completely and powder them.
 You can also use ready made powder.
 Soak tamarind in little hot water.
 Squeeze and extract the juice or paste.
 Keep this aside.